HackUnit/Election_Analysis/README.md

     - The total votes were calculated to: 369,711.
 This was saved to a file and printed to the terminal.

-    - To make clear of the data, the list of candidates was printed with each candidate’s total votes received and the percentage of votes each candidate won printed beside the candidate’s name.
+    - To make clear of the data, the list of candidates was printed with each candidate’s total votes received, and the percentage of votes each candidate won printed beside the candidate’s name.
     The output:

     Charles Casper Stockham: 23.0% (85,213)